slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"However beautiful the strategy, you should occasionally look at the results."
 -- Winston Churchill*

 > *"At Berkshire there has never been a master plan.
 Anyone who wanted to do it, we fired because it takes on a life of its own and doesn’t cover new reality.
-We want people taking into account new information"
+We want people taking into account new information."
 -- Charlie Munger*

 > *"Life is more like tetris than chess."